Meghan King Edmonds Shares Family Photo With Twins On Instagram After Husband Jim’s Text Message Affair

 All About the Tea was first to report on Jim’s text message affair.

-As The Inquisitr previously reported, Meghan opened up about her struggles over the summer, weeks after Jim’s affair was made public, telling her fans on Instagram that she had no chose but to “endure and find beauty” in the “tragic struggle” she’d been dealt with.
-As she explained, it’s often hard to find meaning in trauma but if one tries hard enough, they can find “small wins.”
+As The Inquisitr previously reported, Meghan opened up about her struggles over the summer, weeks after Jim’s affair was made public, telling her fans on Instagram that she had no choice but to “endure and find beauty” in the “tragic struggle” she’d been dealing with.
+As she explained, it’s often hard to find meaning in trauma, but if one tries hard enough, they can find “small wins.”

-Meghan also opened up about her husband’s missteps in a blog post titled “I’m Sad” at the end of June.
+At the end of June, Meghan also opened up about her husband’s missteps on her website, in a blog post titled “I’m Sad.”

 After admitting that she learned of her husband’s affair in the press, Meghan revealed that despite the fact that Jim told her his relationship with the other woman wasn’t physical, she still considered the betrayal as an affair and said she no longer trusts him.